EmeryCSI/CSI248F24_GA2_IntroToComponents/README.md

 4. Open the project in Visual Studio Code by typing `code .`.
 5. If you would like to be able to launch this application via web browser run `npx expo install react-dom react-native-web @expo/metro-runtime`
 6. In the terminal, type `npx expo start` to launch the development server.
-7. You can run the app on your physical device using the Expo Go app or in the browser by presseing `w`.
+7. You can run the app on your physical device using the Expo Go app or in the browser by pressing `w`.

 8. Open `App.js` and replace ALL of the code with the following: